TattooMate

 7. Technical and organizational measures

-Measures include in particular: - access restrictions and role/permission systems - encrypted connections (TLS) - separate instances per studio - protection against unauthorized access A detailed overview of the TOMs can be provided upon request.
+Measures include in particular: - access restrictions and role/permission systems - encrypted connections (TLS) - separate instances per studio - protection against unauthorized access A detailed overview of TOMs can be provided upon request.

 8. Sub-processors